jpype-project/jpype/doc/userguide.rst

 `java.lang.NullPointerException`
   This exception is derived from the Python exception ``ValueError``.
-  Numerous Java calls produce a NullPointerException, and in all cases this would be a Python ValueError.
+  Numerous Java calls produce a ``NullPointerException`` and in all cases this would match a Python ``ValueError``.

-By deriving these exceptions like from Python, the user is free to catch the exception either as a Java exception or as the more general Python exception.
+By deriving these exceptions from Python, the user is free to catch the exception either as a Java exception or as the more general Python exception.
 Remember that Python exceptions are evaluated in order from most specific to least.